Aging & Health A to Z

 Sudden low blood pressure (orthostatic hypotension) can be confirmed if you experience:

-- The dizziness and light-headedness appears within one to three minutes after standing up.
+- The dizziness and light-headedness appears within one to three minutes after sitting up or standing up

 Other diagnoses may include: